itchyny/lightline.vim/README.md

 Okay.
 Works nice.

-However, you may wonder we cannot gather these settings?
+However, you may wonder we cannot gather these settings.
 Or, if you want to do something more complicated?